julienXX/terminal-notifier/README.markdown

 # terminal-notifier

-terminal-notifier is a command-line tool to send OS X User Notifications, which are available starting Mac OS X 10.8.
+terminal-notifier is a command-line tool to send Mac OS X User Notifications, which are available in Mac OS X 10.8.

-It is currently packaged as an application bundle, because `NSUserNotification` does not work from a ‘Foundation tool’.
-If you figure out a way to make this work, please send a pull-request.
+It is currently packaged as an application bundle, because `NSUserNotification` does not work from a ‘Foundation tool’. [radar://11956694](radar://11956694)

-This tool is used by [Kicker](https://github.com/alloy/kicker) to show the status of commands being executed due to filesystem changes.
+This tool will be used by [Kicker](https://github.com/alloy/kicker) to show the status of commands which are executed due to filesystem changes. (v3.0.0)

 ## Download